QCD-Gravity double copy in Regge asymptotics: from $2\rightarrow n$ amplitudes to radiation in shockwave collisions: Color Glass Condensate approach to high energy scattering in QCD

 Remarkably, Eq.~\eqref{eq:dilute-dilute-average} also holds for multiple-gluon emission in the glasma\footnote{One can alternatively straightforwardly instead discuss energy distributions and energy-energy correlators.
 There is a significant revival of interest in such correlators in the context of jet physics~\cite{Moult:2025nhu}.
 Nonperturbative contributions to energy-energy correlators in the CGC EFT were first computed in \cite{Krasnitz:1998ns}, and can in the dilute-dilute approximation, be mapped to recent computations in the DGLAP/BFKL overlap regime \cite{Chang:2025zib,Budhraja:2024tev}.}, and one can write the $k$'th factorial moment of the multiplicity distribution as \cite{Gelis:2008ad}

 where $\langle\cdots\rangle$ corresponds to Eq.~\eqref{eq:dilute-dilute-average}.
 This contribution to multi-particle production is illustrated in Fig.~\ref{glittering-glasma-2}.
 It is valid for all the kinematic regimes in the power counting.
-This is inclusive of the dense-dense regime (at early times $t\leq 1/Q_S$) even though the factorized building blocks in Eqs.~\eqref{gaugeLV} and \eqref{dilutedenseQCD} are not clearly identifiable in this case.
+This is inclusive of the dense-dense regime (at early times $t\leq 1/Q_S$) even though the factorized objects in Eqs.~\eqref{gaugeLV} and \eqref{dilutedenseQCD} are not clearly identifiable in this case.
 Important caveats in this derivation are a), it is only valid when all the particles are produced in a window of rapidity $\Delta Y\leq 1/\alpha_S$, and b), it is only valid to LLx.
 The extension of this framework to $\Delta Y > 1/\alpha_S$, and to NLLx, will require significant conceptual and technical developments.

 This mechanism for multi-particle production, while highly sub-leading at low gluon occupancies, becomes the dominant mechanism when occupancies approach $1/\alpha_S$.
-Nevertheless, it is important to keep in mind that the approach to classicalization is driven by BFKL evolution, and similarly, has as its building blocks the Lipatov vertex and reggeized propagators.
+Nevertheless, it is important to keep in mind that the approach to classicalization is driven by BFKL evolution, and similarly, is made up of Lipatov vertices and reggeized propagators.

 For the Gaussian weight functional\footnote{This combinatorics also works for the RG evolved weight functional, which is a nonlocal Gaussian, whose momentum-dependent variance satisfies the BK equation.
 See the discussion following Eq.~\eqref{eq:BFKL-coordinate}. } in Eq.~\eqref{eq:Gaussian-functional}, the combinatorics of the color charge densities in Eq.~\eqref{eq:dilute-dilute-average} can be worked out explicitly~\cite{Gelis:2009wh}; the n-particle probability distribution is the negative binomial distribution (NBD)~\cite{DeWolf:1995nyp,Dremin:2000ep}